 - On for everyone to turn on the service for all users (click again to confirm).

 - Off to turn off the service for all users (click again to confirm).

 - On for some organizations to change the setting only for some users.

 - In the left panel, select Settings for specific org units.

 - Select the organization that contains the users whose settings you want to change.

-- Click On or Off to change the setting.
+- If you clicked Override, select On or Off to change the setting.